 Person holding a law textbook with a legal balance on the front

-As a landlord, you must provide reasonable accommodations for persons with physical or mental impairments which limit their ability to use public services or enjoy their living space with equal opportunity.
-For example, if a tenant with a disability needs access to the front door of their building and there are no ramps, then to offer fair housing opportunities, the landlord must provide an appropriate ramp for them.
+As a landlord, you must provide reasonable accommodations for persons with physical or mental impairments that limit their ability to use public services or enjoy their living space with equal opportunity.
+For example, if a tenant with a disability needs access to the front door of their building and there are no ramps, then to offer equal housing opportunities, the landlord must provide an appropriate ramp for them.

 What Types of Properties Does the Fair Housing Act Cover?